Reneiljoshua/InLustro-Final-Project/README.md

 ## Further Documentation 📑
 For more detailed information, please refer to the presentation documentation included in the `docs/` directory.
 You can also explore the Kaggle dataset and additional resources to gain deeper insights into the project.

+## Data 📊

+The dataset used in this project is sourced from reputable journals and databases, encompassing a diverse range of cancer-related research articles.
+Each publication is meticulously labeled with the corresponding cancer type, including Thyroid Cancer, Colon Cancer, and Lung Cancer among others.
+You can explore the dataset in more detail on [**https://www.kaggle.com/dataset**](https://www.kaggle.com/datasets/falgunipatel19/biomedical-text-publication-classification).